felixge/node-dateformat/Readme.md

 ## Localization (i18n)

-This is how you can localize the week and month names:
+This is how you can localize day and month names:
 ```js
     var dateFormat = require('dateformat');
     // Add german localization: